tobermory/faultHandling-cortex-m/README.md

 ```

 You just supply lower and upper bounds for the .text section, and
 upper bounds for Main Stack and Process Stack (latter optional).
-Exact
+I get
+`__etext` and `__StackTop` declared by my linker, via the .ld
+file.
+Your build will have similar.

-accuracy for the values is not critical, it will just reduce false
+Exact accuracy for the values is not critical, it will just reduce false
 positive identification of pushed LR values (and thus call stack
 composition).
 See the code for more details.